Big Bear Alpine Zoo

 If you haven’t been to the Big Bear Alpine Zoo in awhile, you should make a point to visit on your next trip to a Big Bear Lake cabin rental.
 Not only is it the only Zoo in San Bernardino County, it’s also one of only three alpine zoo’s in the country!
 In 1959 a forest fire devastated the National Forest and a few cages were erected in the zoo’s current location to rehabilitate and save an orphaned bear and two bobcats.
 A year later, plans were underway to make the zoo a permanent part of Moonridge and the Big Bear valley.
 Fast forward to today where the zoo has welcomed a new curator, formerly from the San Diego Zoo, and has plans to build a new facility to continue the important work of protecting and rehabilitating animals.

-Since Bob arrived, he has made it a point to practice evidence based health care.
+The staff prides themselves by practicing evidence based health care.
 This means regular weights on the animals to monitor diet, health and activity levels.
 Some of the environments have had changes and now include climbing areas to encourage natural behaviors for both sleeping and hunting as you will notice when you see the cougars.
 Larger cages with varying levels of branches allows the ravens to take flight or roost.
 The raccoon’s can satisfy their curiosity with modified jars and lids, climbing structures and then retire to their cozy sleeping quarters.
 The keepers are encouraged to problem solve and come up with ways to improve the lives of the animals in their care through the Five Freedoms: Freedom from Hunger or Thirst, Freedom from Discomfort, Freedom from Pain, Injury or Disease, Freedom to Express (most) Normal Behaviors, and Freedom from Fear and Distress.

 What is really amazing is the work that happens behind the scenes.
 90% of the animals brought in are successfully released back into the wild.
 A new flight rehabilitation cage was recently added for the birds, with more additions on the way.